Pre WW1

 British War Medal

-Granted to all who served between the 5th August 1914 through to 1920 (service in Russia & in Mine clearing) Approximately 6,500,000 were issued.
-This medal may have been awarded singly or combined with other WW1 Medals.
+Granted to all who served between the 5th August 1914 through to 1920 (service in Russia & in Mine clearing) This medal may have been awarded singly or combined with other WW1 Medals.

 Mercantile Marine War Medal